Bioethics Program Basics

 Incoming students can be paired with a graduate of the Bioethics Program with a similar background and interests for mentorship throughout the program.

 Will I get the opportunity to meet my professors in person?Yes.
 Most of the faculty members are present at the Proseminar and they typically participate in all on-site courses.

 What do students do for a master’s project and how much guidance do they get?Projects are designed to fit the experience and ambitions of each student.
 The variety of projects has ranged from traditional theses, to institutional initiatives, to empirical research, to drafts of proposed legislation.

-Master’s projects typically involve two terms of working one-on-one with your project supervisor and a second reader, who comment on your project at various stages.
-In addition, you are enrolled in a special, two-term course with other students working on master’s projects, where you discuss your projects and progress.
+Master’s projects typically involve three terms of working one-on-one with your project supervisor and a second reader, who comment on your project at various stages.
+In addition, you are enrolled in a special, three-term course with other students working on master’s projects, where you discuss your projects and progress.